windingtree/lif-token/README.md

 ### approve

-Approve the transfer of tokens to an address.
+Allow an address to spent a certain amount of tokens.
 ```
-allowance(address _spender, uint _value) => (bool success)
+approve(address _spender, uint _value) => (bool success)
 ```
 Returns: bool, Success of the operation.

 ### allowance

-Get the alolowance of tokens to be transfered between two addreses.
+Get the amounts of tokens allowed to be transfered between addresses.
 ```
 allowance(address _owner, address _spender) => (uint remaining)
 ```